kalaspuff/stable-diffusion-webui-controlnet-docker/README.md

 ## Stable Diffusion WebUI + ControlNet

-Comes both with Stable Diffusion 2.1 models and Stable Diffusion 1.5 models.
-Comes with several popular extensions to [AUTOMATIC1111's WebUI]([https://github.com/AUTOMATIC1111/stable-diffusion-webui]), including the [ControlNet WebUI extension](https://github.com/Mikubill/sd-webui-controlnet).
+Comes both with Stable Diffusion 2.1 models and Stable Diffusion 1.5 models and bundles several popular extensions to [AUTOMATIC1111's WebUI]([https://github.com/AUTOMATIC1111/stable-diffusion-webui]), including the [ControlNet WebUI extension](https://github.com/Mikubill/sd-webui-controlnet).
 ControlNet models primarily works best with the SD 1.5 models at the time of writing.

-🐳 🤗 Builds a Docker image to be run as a [Hugging Face Space](https://huggingface.co/) using A10G or T4 hardware.
+🐳 🦄 Builds a Docker image to be run as a Space at [Hugging Face](https://huggingface.co/) using A10G or T4 hardware.

 ### Setup on Hugging Face